 A. Sure.
-We charge a family member the same price as a “personal care attendant” (usually 85 percent of the ground tour cost) if that person is assisting an individual with the tour.
-If a family member is not assisting he or she usually pays full price or may receive a 10 percent discount.
+We charge a family member the same price as a “personal care attendant” (usually 85 percent of the tour cost) if that person is assisting an individual with the tour.
+If a family member is not assisting he or she usually receives a 10 percent discount.

 I need a nurse on the tour.
 Can this be provided?